-This All Natural Fabric Refresher is a great alternative to Fabreze and is simple to make.
-Use any scent you’d like to refreshen your home in a natural way for a healthier home.
+This Easy All Natural Fabric Refresher Without Vinegar is a great alternative to Febreze and is simple to make.
+Use any scent you’d like to freshen your home naturally for a healthier home.

 15 drops of essential oil (some good ones to try are lavender, lemon, sweet orange)